bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 A usage example is [`templates/components/category/shop-by-price.html`](https://github.com/bigcommerce/cornerstone/blob/master/templates/components/category/shop-by-price.html), a category page in Stencil's Cornerstone base theme that does _not_ have faceted search turned on.
 Shoppers will see "Shop by price" filters instead of product filters.

-In this component, the `{{#any...` helper is used to determine whether a shopper has selected one of the filters, and whether a "reset" button needs to be displayed:
+In this component, the `{{any}}` helper is used to determine whether a shopper has selected one of the filters, and whether a "reset" button needs to be displayed:

 ```handlebars
 {{#any shop_by_price selected=true}}